hypraptive/bearid-models/README.md

 # bearid-models
-Pre-trained networks and models for [bearid](https://github.com/hypraptive/bearid) (make sure to use mathing releases).
+Pre-trained networks and models for [bearid](https://github.com/hypraptive/bearid) (make sure to use matching releases).

 # Data Sources